 Originally from Colorado, Tim has worked in international development, nonprofit fundraising, and marketing since graduating from Wheaton College.
 Music is a lifelong passion; Tim has played piano and sung in choirs since he was eight, and has played in our worship ensemble since 2012.
 Email Tim.

-Annie Mahr, Director of Women’s Care
+Lou Bayly Mahr, Director of Women’s Care

 Originally from Nigeria, Sulmane studied physics and theology in his home country, and then came to Gordon-Conwell for a second MA in theology.
 In 2017 Sulmane married Miriam and they moved to Washington to become part of the church.
 Miriam is an attorney working as a Law & Public Policy Fellow.
-Sulmane's interests include discipleship, teaching and caring for all demographics, especially those with unmet needs.
+Sulmane's interests include discipleship, teaching and caring for all demographics, especially internationals and those with unmet needs.
 Email Sulmane.

 After several years pastoring in England, Chicago, and DC, Jeff studied political theology at Duke and Cambridge, and then taught at Cambridge and oversaw policy research at London’s Centre for Social Justice.
 Jeff and Alicia returned to DC and joined Resurrection in 2015 with their three children.
 Jeff loves “connecting the dots” between the church and the world, and helping Christians advance Jesus’ kingdom by contributing to the common good.
 Email Jeff.

 The Rev. Matt Luecke, Faith and Work Ministries